bashojs/basho-recipes/README.md

 ### Files

-- Count occurences of a word in a sentence - [count-word-occurences](https://github.com/jeswin/basho-recipes/git/count-word-occurences.sh)
+- Count occurences of a word in a file or a sentence - [count-word-occurences](https://github.com/jeswin/basho-recipes/files/count-word-occurences.sh)